baobabsoluciones/cornflow/libs/core/README.rst

 To start, you need to have a directory containing the SQLAlchemy models.
-Let's assume that this directory is stored on your computer as :code:`C:/Users/User/models` Open the terminal and navigate to the **cornflow-tools** directory.
-From there, run:
+Let's assume that this directory is stored on your computer as :code:`C:/Users/User/models` Open the terminal and run:

 .. code-block:: console

-    python schema_from_models C:/Users/User/models
+    schema_from_models -p C:/Users/User/models

-This command will create a new :code:`output_schema.json` directory in **cornflow-tools**, containing the generated schema.
+This command will create a new :code:`output_schema.json` directory in the directory from where it was executed, containing the generated schema.